RunshiTang/Experiments-for-Tensor-Decomposition-with-Unaligned-Observations/README.md

 ### Simulation Study

-*All the files are in the directory `simulation/`.
+* All the files are in the directory `simulation/`.

-*`generate5.R` is used to generate the data used for this simulation study.
+* `generate5.R` is used to generate the data used for this simulation study.

-*`simulation/rkhs` includes the files used for the simulation study involving RKHS-TD and S-RKHS-TD in the paper.
+* `simulation/rkhs` includes the files used for the simulation study involving RKHS-TD and S-RKHS-TD in the paper.

-  +qqq
+  - qqq

 ### Real Data Experiment